Torchwood: Production

-Early development
+Development

 Before the revival of Doctor Who, Russell T Davies began to develop an idea for a science-fiction/crime drama in the style of American dramas, in particular those created by Joss Whedon like Buffy the Vampire Slayer and Angel.
 This idea, originally titled Excalibur, was abandoned until 2005, when BBC Three Controller Stuart Murphy invited Davies to develop an after-watershed science fiction series for the channel.
-During the production of the 2005 series of Doctor Who, the word "Torchwood" (an anagram of "Doctor Who") had been used as a title ruse for the series while filming its first few episodes to ensure they were not intercepted.
+During the production of the 2005 series of Doctor Who, the word "Torchwood", an anagram of "Doctor Who", had been used as a title ruse for the series while filming its first few episodes to ensure they were not intercepted.
 Davies connected the word "Torchwood" to his earlier Excalibur idea and decided to make the series a Doctor Who spin-off.
 Subsequently, the word "Torchwood" was seeded in Doctor Who episodes and other media that aired in 2005 and 2006.

 Because Torchwood is shown after the watershed – that is, after 9 pm – it has more mature content than Doctor Who.
 Davies told SFX:

 We can be a bit more visceral, more violent, and more sexual, if we want to.
 Though bear in mind that it's very teenage to indulge yourself in blood and gore, and Torchwood is going to be smarter than that.
 But it's the essential difference between BBC One at 7 pm, and BBC Three at, say, 9 pm.
 That says it all – instinctively, every viewer can see the huge difference there.